-Employees sick leave use shall be reviewed by the City at the end of each calendar year.
+Employee sick leave use shall be reviewed by the City at the end of each calendar year.
 Employees who do not use any sick leave for six consecutive months, July 1st through December 31st, and January 1st through June 30th, within the calendar year shall receive an additional four (4) hours of accrued vacation time.
-Employees who do not use any sick leave for the entire calendar year (12 months) will receive an additional eight (8) hours of vacation in any calendar year.
+Employees who do not use any sick leave for the entire calendar year (12 months) will receive an additional eight (8) hours of vacation time.
+No employee may accrue more than eight (8) hours of vacation in any calendar year.